garcia-nacho/garcia-nacho.github.io/_posts/CartPole-Under-the-Hood.md

 In [our model](https://github.com/garcia-nacho/ArtificialIntelligence/blob/master/ExplorationRandomSearchNN.R) the chance of getting a working model is that high that the first time that I run the model, I obtained a valid set of weights able to solve the enviroment just after 3 rounds.
 However, how likely is to find a valid set of weights?
 To answer this question I modified the script so it doesn't stop when the environment is solved so we can count the number of valid models at the after N rounds.
 After 1500 rounds we found this distribution of success:
 ![P3Density](/images/P3Density.png)
 In which atmost a 3% of the combinations of weights are able to solve the environment.
+However as you can see from the plot we have created a large range of agents, most of them don't work, some of them perform over a random-agent and some of them solve the environment.

 ### Neural network vs linear model.
-In my last post I mentioned that the CartPole environment could be solved finding the weights (and the intercept) of a linear model such like this:
+In my last post I already mentioned that the CartPole environment could be solved finding the weights (and the intercept) of a linear model such like this:
 <pre><code>
 Action = Obs1 * Weight1 + Obs1 * Weight1 +Obs1 * Weight1 +Obs1 * Weight1 + Intercept
 </code></pre>
-But this type of linear models (without the intercept) are indeed an special case of a neural network:
+However this type of linear models (without the intercept) belong indeed to special case of a neural network in which the weight connecting one neuron with the output is 0 and the other weight of the other neuron is 1:

 ### Generation of novel neural networks able to solve the CartPole